proper-testing/proper-testing.github.io/README.md

 *   Every directory must contain an 'index.md' file.
 The contents of that file will be automatically appended with a list of the pages and sub-directories inside that directory.
+*   The lines at the top of source files are meta-information:
+    'Summary' (mandatory)
-*   The meta-information on the top of source files is used to construct the link lists inside index files.
-The description of each page in that list will be the value of its 'Summary' attribute.
-The description of each sub-directory will be the value of the 'Summary' attribute of that directory's index page.
+    :   used to construct the link lists inside index files (the description of a page will be the value of its 'Summary' attribute, the description of a sub-directory will be the value of the 'Summary' attribute of its index page)
+    'Author' (optional)
+    :   if present, author information will be added under the page's header
 *   The lines:
         <!-- kate: replace-tabs-save on; replace-tabs on; tab-width 8; -->
         (the corresponding line for Emacs)